Fulmofan/monero-site/resources/developer-guides/daemon-rpc.md

 ### **add_aux_pow**

-Easily enable merge mining with Monero without requiring software that manually alters the extra field in the coinbase tx to include the merkle root of the aux blocks.
+Easily enable merge mining with Salvium without requiring software that manually alters the extra field in the coinbase tx to include the merkle root of the aux blocks.

 Alias: *None*.